kingwiss/Cerebrayyy/README.md

 For support and questions:
 - Check the documentation in the `docs/` folder
-- Review setup guides for Appwrite and Stripe
+- Review setup guide for Stripe (authentication removed)
 - Open an issue for bugs or feature requests

 ## 🎯 Roadmap